VSS Error: Couldn’t take snapshot. The shadow copy provider had an unexpected error while trying ...

 0x80042336: The writer experienced a partial failure.
 Check the component level error state for more information.

 Check the VSS writers' status in an elevated command prompt.
-If any writer is in a failed state, you may need to restart the service or, reboot the system.
-From an elevated command prompt or PowerShell run:
+If any writer is in a failed state, you may need to restart the associated service or, reboot the system.

 The value of Last Error should always be No Error, if the status is different you have a problem writer.